China’s Two-Child Policy

 - Bloomberg examined China’s widening pension gap.

-- China’s not alone — this Bloomberg QuickTake explains how Japan is handling its aging population.
+- China is not alone: Bloomberg QuickTakes on lower fertility rates worldwide and how Japan is handling its shrinking population.

 ©2018 Bloomberg L.P.